 Stoos is one of our favorite mountains in Switzerland, both for casual family outings and to impress visitors.
 You start with a thrill ride on the world’s steepest funicular up to the quaint car-free village.
 Then you ride chair lifts up to a breath-taking view over the cliffs toward Luzern, with a bright blue lake below and dozens of mountain peaks in every direction.
 Make sure you pick a day with clear skies so you get the full experience.

-The short panorama trail at the top and new playground at the viewpoint make it a good choice for families.
+The short panorama trail at the top and the new playground at the viewpoint makes it a good choice for families.
 Or for those wanting to stretch their legs, the longer ridge trail is a real treat, with drama around every corner and endless wildflowers.
 Stoos also has a theme trail for children with interactive stations around the moor near the village.
 Although it’s becoming more popular each year, Stoos is much quieter than tourist magnets like the nearby Pilatus or Jungfraujoch.
 No matter how many times we’ve hiked and skied here over the years, we keep going back for more.

 You can read more about Stoos on Tanya´s blog Swiss Family Fun.